Place Eugène Flagey

 The Place Eugène Flagey (French, /fr/) or Eugène Flageyplein (Dutch, /nl/), usually shortened to the Place Flagey, or Flagey by locals, is a square in the Ixelles municipality of Brussels, Belgium.
-It bears the name of a former mayor of Ixelles, Eugène Flagey.
+It bears the name of Eugène Flagey, a former mayor of Ixelles.

 With ten streets converging there, the Place Flagey is one of the best connected crossroads in the city, directly adjacent to the neighbouring Ixelles Ponds.
 Until 1937, the square was known as the Place Sainte-Croix/Heilig-Kruisplein, but this name only now applies to the square in front of the Church of the Holy Cross on the south-western corner.

-The Flagey Building, also known as the Radio House, is a remarkable Art Deco building, the former headquarters of the Belgian National Institute of Radio Broadcasting, and now houses Le Flagey cultural centre.
-It is located on the south-western corner of the square with its entrance on the Place Sainte-Croix.
+The Flagey Building, also known as the Radio House, is an Art Deco building, the former headquarters of the Belgian National Institute of Radio Broadcasting, and now houses Le Flagey cultural centre.
+It is located on the south-western corner of the square, with its entrance on the Place Sainte-Croix.

 History

 Early history

 The area comprising the Place Eugène Flagey was covered by the Ixelles Ponds until 1860 when one of the original ponds was drained as part of a new urban design.
 The square was originally known as the Place Sainte-Croix/Heilig-Kruisplein ("Holy Cross' Square") after the Hospice de la Sainte-Croix, a hospice located at the bottom of the current Rue de Vergnies/De Vergniesstraat.
-The square was renamed in 1937 by Eugène Flagey, a Belgian lawyer and politician who served as mayor of Ixelles from 1935 to 1956.
+The square was renamed in 1937 by the lawyer and politician Eugène Flagey, who served as mayor of Ixelles from 1935 to 1956.
 The Place Sainte-Croix remains limited today to the front of the Church of the Holy Cross (Église Sainte-Croix, Heilig-Kruiskerk), on the edge of the ponds.

 The construction of the area around the Place Eugène Flagey continued after World War II, between 1948 and 1963.
 The ensemble, although built in nearly thirty years in post-war functionalist style, displays a great homogeneity.
 Each building has a similar height, a yellow brick façade, a commercial ground floor surmounted by a mezzanine and crowned with a concrete awning, as well as a roof terrace.
 These latter elements give the set almost continuous horizontal lines, but each building nevertheless retains its architectural specificities.
 On 18 December 1957, the first self-service store in Belgium, by the Delhaize brothers, opened on the square, across from the Flagey Building.